HireAbo/awesome-interview-questions-5000-jobs/Social Work and Human Services/Public Health/Environmental Health Specialist.md

 Welcome to the Environmental Health Specialist Interview Preparation !
 This resource is designed to help you ace your Environmental Health Specialist interviews with confidence.

+Social work and human services encompass a range of professions dedicated to improving individuals and communities' well-being.
+These professionals advocate for social justice, provide support to vulnerable populations, and address societal issues.
+They work with diverse populations, such as children, the elderly, those struggling with addiction, and individuals facing homelessness.
+On the other hand, public health focuses on preventing disease, promoting health, and prolonging life through organized efforts.
+Environmental health specialists play a crucial role in this field by identifying and mitigating environmental risks that can harm public health, such as air and water pollution, hazardous waste, and occupational hazards.
+These professionals contribute to creating healthier and safer environments for individuals and communities.

 ## 🚀 Overview

 Whether you're a seasoned Environmental Health Specialist or just starting in the field, this repository is tailored to enhance your interview readiness.
 We've curated a set of sample questions commonly asked in Environmental Health Specialist interviews to help you prepare and succeed.